aschultzen/master_thesis/README.md

 	wget http://www.rtklib.com/prog/rtklib_2.4.2.zip
 	unzip rtklib_2.4.2.zip

-And compiled it with:
+Now standing in:

+	~/rtklib_2.4.2/app/rtkrcv/gcc
 	make

-standing in:

-	~/rtklib_2.4.2/app/rtkrcv/gcc

-Now, this took a good while, so might as well get some coffee.
+Now, the compiling took a good while, so you might as well get some coffee.
 I got a couple of warnings but no errors.

-PRO-TIP: Thomas Yan @ GNSS Corner (http://gnss.co/?p=52) suggest modifying the makefile with:
+*PRO-TIP: Thomas Yan @ GNSS Corner (http://gnss.co/?p=52) suggest modifying the makefile with:*

 	CTARGET = -march=armv6 -mtune=arm1176jzf-s -mfpu=vfp -mfloat-abi=hard -ffast-math

-I haven't tried it, usually GCC is way better than me anyway.
+*I haven't tried it, usually GCC is way better than me anyway.*

+Using **raspi-config** i disabled login over serial:

+	8 Advanced Options
+	A8 Serial Options

+At this point i have not yet been able to receive any data from the U-blox receiver.
+The PPS led is blinking like it's supposed to, so it might be an issue with the wiring or setup.

-# 31.08.2015
+## 31.08.2015

 ## rtklib, Raspi and Ublox
 Just discovered that rtklib is easy to compile and run for ARM architectures. rtklib contains a GUI environment that only works with Windows, but this does not matter for me.
 I also discovered that rtklib only (officially) support the following GNSS chips.